williamsca/bargaining-upzone/README.md

   - 2019 Proffer Update
   - Other noteworthy proffer reforms
   - Development characteristics that affect proffers, approvals
+  - Shift to multifamily construction
+  - Did reform have long-run effect on proffer rates?
+- Impact on ratio of single-family to multi-family housing permits
 - Regression analysis of proffer rates against size, density of development
 - Review static models of neighborhood choice / housing demand
 - Literature review / policy context